axel-peter-krebs/msys2-installer-cmake/recipes/git-for-windows/README.txt

 Taken from https://gitforwindows.org/install-inside-msys2-proper.html

-Git for Windows being based on MSYS2, it’s possible to install the mingw-w64-git package into an existing MSYS2 installation.
+Git for Windows being based on MSYS2, it's possible to install the mingw-w64-git package into an existing MSYS2 installation.
 That means that if you are already using MSYS2 on your computer, you can use Git for Windows without running the full installer or using the portable version.
 There are some caveats for going this way, details below.
 Reading the whole guide before starting is recommended.

 This guide assumes you are comfortable using the command line and you are willing to completely re-install your MSYS2 if something goes wrong.
 You can contact @Elieux for advice in the git-for-windows/git Gitter room or through the contact channels for MSYS2.
-Please don’t file issues with Git for Windows installed this way until you verify them in an official Git for Windows distribution.
+Please donï¿½t file issues with Git for Windows installed this way until you verify them in an official Git for Windows distribution.

 The steps
 Here are the steps to install the 64-bit version of Git for Windows to be run in an MSYS2 terminal (msys2_shell.cmd):